-Gears & Glides
+3. Gears & Glides

 When I opened the columns for each desk and pulled the spindle gears out it became fairly obvious what was good and what was not.
-Lower quality gears are typically over lubricated and include a lot of plastic components.
+Lower quality gears are typically over lubricated and include a lower quality plastic components.
 Using cheap plastic components for the gear creates an opportunity for a weak point.
 Unfortunately, this appears to be a common theme with most of the gears I saw coming from Chinese brands.

-Looking at the higher-end gears, products made by Linak and Ketterer, you could see the attention to detail with each.
+Looking at the higher-end gear, products made by Linak and Ketterer, you could see the attention to detail with each.
 Cold rolled for better durability and to improve overall efficiency, these gears were noticeably nicer.
 Just moving the gears with your hands when they were pulled out, the difference was obvious.

 Finding a desk that will lift the items on your desk efficiently is important.
 While most users won’t require a desk that lifts more than 150 to 200 lbs, it should be able to lift that weight without slowing significantly.
 It’s important to note that these weight capacities include the weight of your desktop as well.
 Generally, a desk that is 30” x 60” will have a top that weighs between 50 and 60 lbs.
 Most of the desks that we have tested from the mid-range have been consistent with their lifting speeds.
 However, some models have had serious issues lifting loads between 150 and 200 lbs.
 When desks start to function differently with loads similar to this it should be a cause for concern.
 The motors themselves are likely being strained and this could impact the lifecycle of your product.
-Expectations in 2017 are for your desk to move quickly enough that it doesn’t interrupt your work.

 It’s important to factor the height adjustment range into your decision.
 Some of the cheapest desks will include the smallest adjustment ranges.
 Look at the bottom height first, sitting at the proper height is just as important as standing at the correct height.
 The standard office desk is between 29” to 30” tall.
 For many short users, this height is too tall and can potentially create ergonomic issues.
 The standing desks on our list will give you the opportunity to start sitting from 24” to 28” tall.

 Next, you want to consider the proper standing height.
 We have created a standing desk height calculator that will help you find the best height for standing.
 For most users, you should look for a height that allows your elbows to rest at your sides comfortably.
 In this posture, your hands should be at elbow height or just below.
 Users that select a height taller than this run the risk of causing neck and shoulder issues from too much reaching.
-Also, using your standing desk below this height can create issues as your wrists are bent awkwardly while typing or mousing.
+Also, using your sit stand desk below this height can create issues as your wrists are bent awkwardly while typing or mousing.
 To give you an idea what height is good, users that are 5’6” should set their desk height to 40” to 40.5” tall.
 Users that are 6’0” should look at heights from 43.5” to 44” tall.
 If you are 6’6”, you will likely need a desk that allows you to stand at 48” tall.

 Adjustment speed is important, after all we don’t want to be waiting forever to make an adjustment from sitting to standing.
 Looking at all of the desks we tested, I would consider anything above 1.3” per second a good place to start.
 During testing we found speed inconsistencies with desks that offered speeds greater than 1.6” per second.
 Once you start to add more than 150 pounds of weight, they start to slow down significantly.
 Meanwhile, desks that offer more conservative numbers are typically better at maintaining something close to the original speed.
 Depending on the load you will be putting on your desk, the fastest advertised desk might actually end up being one of the slowest options.
 It’s important to pay attention to the speed/load testing results.
 Most brands won’t offer this information, but our reviews have broken down most of these numbers.

-The last thing that I recommend considering is the warranty of the desk, more importantly, the warranty on the standing desks electronics.
+The last thing that I recommend considering is the warranty of the desk, more importantly, the warranty on the sit stand desks electronics.
 While issues with the gears, glides and frame can occur, faulty electronics are the number one warranty issue with electric standing desks.
 This is especially true with brands that use Chinese made electronics.
-The electronics will include the motors, switch and control box system.
+The electronics will include motors, switch and control box system.
 This is something we have experienced ourselves, specifically when we used the TiMotion brand of electronics.
-For more than two years we had constant electronics failures on our VertDesk v1.
+For more than two years we have had constant electronics failures on our VertDesk v1.

 If you buy something with low quality electronics, that come with a one or two year warranty, you are likely to purchase a replacement.
 Because so many new brands are entering the market, the product you currently own could potentially change as well.
 This means the opportunity for replacement electronics on your current desk might not exist after your one year warranty has expired.
 If they do, it could require you to buy a new complete electronics package.
 This includes motors, control boxes and switches.
 All of the products in my list either include premium electronics or have a warranty to cover issues with these components free of charge for a minimum of five years.